AJMansfield/Intelligence-Core-Public/kttu02.md

 At that moment you couldn't hold it any more, and spat out the chunk of the tuber, coughing and laughing.
-The rest of the crew followed, making a sound that was fairly analagous.
+The rest of the crew followed, making a sound that was fairly analogous.

 "Good eating!" you state again, emphatically, before rinsing your mouth out with water from your canteen